paykun-code/paykun-ios-swift-checkout-sample/README.md

 # iOS Checkout SDK

-The iOS SDK library lets you seamlessly integrate the entire payment ecosystem in your iOS application and start accepting payments with Paykun.
+The iOS SDK library lets you seamlessly integrate the entire payment ecosystem in your iOS application and start accepting payments with [PayKun](https://paykun.com)

+This framework only supports iOS version 9.0 and later

 ## Features | Doc